JonathanDistler/DistlerPortfolio/_pages/about.md

 - *Butter* by Asako Yuzuki
 - *The Old Man and the Sea* by Ernest Hemingway
 - *Intermezzo* by Sally Rooney
 - *All the Light We Cannot See* by Anthony Doerr
+- *The Creative Act* by Rick Rubin

 Take a look at [my projects]({{ '/projects/' | relative_url }}) and [my CV]({{ '/cv/' | relative_url }}).